Summary

 Wikipedia

-John Robert Moolenaar (/ˈmlənɑːr/ MOLE-ən-arr; born May 8, 1961) is an American politician serving as the U.S. representative for Michigan’s 2nd congressional district since 2015 (known as the 4th congressional district until 2023).
+John Robert Moolenaar (/ˈmlənɑːr/ MOLE-ən-arr; born May 8, 1961)[citation needed] is an American chemist and politician serving as a U.S. representative from Michigan since 2015, representing the state’s 2nd congressional district since 2023.
 A member of the Republican Party, he served in the Michigan House of Representatives from 2003 to 2008 and the Michigan Senate from 2011 to 2014.[1]

 Early life and education

-Moolenaar was born in a family of Dutch Americans[citation needed] on May 8, 1961, in Midland, Michigan.
-In 1983, he earned a Bachelor of Science degree from Hope College.[citation needed] He earned a Master of Public Administration from Harvard University in 1989.[citation needed]
+Moolenaar was born on May 8, 1961, in Midland, Michigan.[2]
+His family is of Dutch ancestry.
+He graduated from Hope College in 1983 with a Bachelor of Science in chemistry.[3]
+He later earned a Master of Public Administration degree from Harvard University in 1989.[3]

 Career

-Moolenaar is a chemist, and worked at Dow Chemical Company for eight months before entering politics.[2]
+Moolenaar worked at Dow Chemical Company as a chemist for eight months before entering politics.[4]
+He was a member of the Midland City Council from 1997 to 2000.
 He was elected to the Michigan House of Representatives in 2002, where he served three terms.
-In 2010, he was elected to the Michigan Senate, where he served one term.[3]
-Before his election to the legislature, Moolenaar served on the Midland City Council.[4]
+In 2010, he was elected to the Michigan Senate, where he served one term.[5][6]

 In 2014, Moolenaar ran for the United States House of Representatives seat representing Michigan’s 4th congressional district.
 He won the Republican primary election in August, defeating Paul Mitchell,[7] and the general election in November.